Common Questions About the Drug and Alcohol Detox Process

 What is outpatient detox?

 Outpatient detoxification centers treat patients for their addictions during daytime hours and permit their patients to return home each evening.
 Typically, patients of outpatient detox do not require intensive care.
 Their addictions are less severe, they have ample at-home support, and there are no additional medical issues that can compromise successful detoxification.
-Because an outpatient program is nonresidential, the costs tend to be lower per treatment, ranging from $100 up to $500.
-Outpatient services cause fewer disruptions to a patient’s normal routines.
-Patients can maintain personal and professional obligations, and they are granted more liberties during their detox than inpatient services.
+Because an outpatient program is nonresidential, the costs tend to be lower per treatment, ranging from $100 to $500.
+Outpatient services cause fewer disruptions to a patient’s everyday routines.
+Patients can maintain personal and professional obligations and are granted more liberties during their detox than inpatient services.

 How is outpatient detox different from inpatient?

 Inpatient detox is often a necessity for patients recovering from severe addictions and substance abuse.
 Patients may have further health complications or be at a higher risk of the detoxification process triggering dangerous physical responses that require immediate medical care.
-Inpatient services provide residential programs with 24-hour medical attention in addition to other comforts and amenities, which can vary by facility.
+Inpatient services provide residential programs with 24-hour medical attention and other comforts and amenities, which can vary by facility.
 The costs are higher for inpatient services than they are for outpatient services.
 Contingent upon the facility, costs can be double that of outpatient detox, costing up to $1000 per day.
-Inpatient detox provides optimal circumstances to remove a patient from conditions that would trigger substance abuse, allowing him or her to focus on recovery.
+Inpatient detox provides optimal circumstances to remove a patient from conditions that would trigger substance abuse, allowing them to focus on recovery.

 Should I go to a rehab facility after detox?